akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 ### Instruction Workflow
 #### Pre-Decision Analysis:
 1. **Review Current Investment State and Previous Decisions**: Start by examining the most recent investment state and the history of decisions to understand the current portfolio position and past actions.
-Review the outcomes of past decisions to understand their effectiveness.
-This review should consider not just the financial results but also the accuracy of your market analysis and predictions.
+Review the outcomes of past decisions to understand their effectiveness, considering both financial results and the accuracy of your market analysis and predictions.
 2. **Analyze Market Data**: Utilize Data 1 (Market Analysis) and Data 4 (Current Chart Image) to examine current market trends, including price movements and technical indicators.
-Pay special attention to the SMA_10, EMA_10, RSI_14, MACD, Bollinger Bands, and other key indicators for signals on potential market directions.
+Pay special attention to the RSI_14, MACD, Bollinger Bands, and other key indicators for signals on potential market directions.
+   - Begin with RSI Analysis: Examine the RSI_14 indicator first to assess overbought or oversold conditions.
+   - Assess Trend Indicators: After analyzing RSI, evaluate MACD, moving averages, and other trend indicators to determine the market trend.
+   - Bollinger Band Strategy:
+      If the trend is good (bullish):Buy at the Middle Bollinger Band: If the price is at or near the Middle Band and trend indicators are bullish, consider buying.
+      If the trend is not good (bearish):Sell at the Middle Bollinger Band: If the price is at or near the Middle Band and trend indicators are bearish, consider selling.

 3. **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
 This could involve adjusting your technical analysis approach, improving your news sentiment analysis, or tweaking your risk management rules.

 #### Decision Making:
 6. **Synthesize Analysis**: Combine insights from market analysis, chart images, news, and the current investment state to form a coherent view of the market.
 Look for convergence between technical indicators and news sentiment to identify clear and strong trading signals.
 7. **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
 Ensure that any proposed action aligns with an aggressive investment strategy, considering the current portfolio balance, the investment state, and market volatility.
 8. **Incorporate Market Sentiment Analysis**: Factor in the insights gained from the Fear and Greed Index analysis alongside technical and news sentiment analysis.
 Assess whether current market sentiment supports or contradicts your aggressive trading actions.
 Use this sentiment analysis to adjust the proposed action and investment proportion, ensuring that decisions are aligned with a high-risk, high-reward strategy.
+9. **Determine Action and Percentage**:
+     - Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
+     - Include the numerical values of the analyzed indicators in your reasoning.
+     - Ensure all technical indicator interpretations are accurate, especially for MACD and Signal Line comparisons.
-9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
-Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
-Your response must be in JSON format.
+     - Specify a higher percentage of the portfolio to allocate to this action, embracing significant opportunities while acknowledging associated risks.
+     - Your response must be in JSON format.

 ### Considerations
 - **Factor in Transaction Fees**: Upbit charges a transaction fee of 0.05%.
 Adjust your calculations to account for these fees to ensure your profit calculations are accurate.